DavidAllX/cassey-on-eleventy/about/index.md

 For all else, check out my [Linktree](https://linktr.ee/davidall).

 Want to connect?
-Email *david AT this domain*
+Email *david AT davidall.com*